-The Voice season 24 Knockouts continue in Part 3, featuring Mega Mentor Wynonna Judd who will assist the coaches–Reba McEntire, John Legend, Gwen Stefani and Niall Horan with their three-way Knockouts.
+The Voice season 24 Knockouts CONCLUDE tonight with Part 4, featuring Mega Mentor Wynonna Judd who will assist the coaches–Reba McEntire, John Legend, Gwen Stefani and Niall Horan with their three-way Knockouts.
 Each coach gets a steal and a save (and maybe more!)
 Carson Daly returns as host.

 Unfortunately, Niall Horan’s tour schedule clashed with the Knockouts rehearsal schedule, so season 25 “double chair” coaches Dan + Shay took his place.
 Niall will watch his team members perform and will choose the winners.

 Every Steal has been used.
 Only John’s SAVE remains.

 Team John Legend – Mac Royals, Taylor Deneen, Brandon Montel

 Mac Royals – Lost Without U by Robin Thicke

 Mac’s dad was incarcerated throughout his childhood.
 After getting out, his father opened a successful club.
 Mac first covered the song at 17.
 John suggested Mac connect with someone while he sings.
 Gwen maybe!
 Wynonna thinks he has superstar quality.
 “He’s slick as snot on a doorknob,” she says.
 Ew!

 He starts the song with some sexy talk, a thing I usually hate, but he pulls it off.
 The performance is smooth as silk.
 His head voice is gorgeous.
 He throws in a few sexy moves too.
 John is on his feet.
 SING THAT!
 YOU LOOK LIKE A SUPERSTAR!
 John shouts

 Taylor Deneen – Sweet Thing by Rufus and Chaka Khan